Canyons, Monument Valley & Arches

 Photograph the rugged canyons and mesas of Canyonlands National Park, the flat top buttes of Monument Valley, and the classic formations of Arches National Park in the southwestern Utah high desert.

-Travel to landscapes that few will ever reach and create exceptional landscape art
+Travel to locations that few will ever reach and create exceptional landscape art

 Find and create your own visual voice